AndreaVidali/Deep-QLearning-Agent-for-Traffic-Signal-Control/README.md

 * **Andrea Vidali** - *University of Milano-Bicocca*

-If you need further information about the algorithm, I suggest you open an issue on the issues page or look at my master thesis [here](https://www.dropbox.com/s/aqhdp0q6qhpx8q9/780747_Vidali_tesi.pdf?dl=0).
+If you need further information about the algorithm, I suggest you open an issue on the issues page.

 ## License